Itsy Docs

 4. Options — How to handle edge cases:

-• Skip changes that would cause blocked + reserved to exceed capacity
+• Skip if capacity exceeded — Don't apply changes that would cause reserved + blocked to exceed capacity (overbooking protection)

 This lets you quickly set up availability for an entire season — for example, setting 20 rooms capacity on weekdays and 25 on weekends for the next three months.